-At the meeting of the Board of Directors of our Company, held on February 24, 2016, the Directors approved the issue of NCDs to the public up to Rs 40,000 million in one or more tranche as decided by NCD Public Issue Committee of Board of Directors.
-The present tranche up to an amount not exceeding Rs 5,000 million is approved by NCD Public Issue Committee meeting dated February 25, 2016.
-Further, the present borrowing is within the borrowing limits under Section 180(1)(c) of the Companies Act, 2013 duly approved by the shareholders' vide their resolution dated September 25, 2014.
+At the meeting of the Board of Directors of our Company, held on May 26, 2014, the Directors approved the issue of NCDs to the public upto ' 30,000 million in one or more tranche as decided by NCD Public Issue Committee of Board of Directors.
+The present tranche upto an amount not exceeding ' 5,000 million is approved by NCD Public Issue Committee meeting dated July 31, 2015.